sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/samples/authentication.rst

 .. code-block:: ruby

-  # Fog doesn't support this API presently
+  # Not currently supported by this SDK

 .. code-block:: sh